The Bank of Canada surprised the country with a rate cut back in January. Earlier this month, they decided to maintain the low rate of 0.75 percent.

 Toronto is also showing strong year-over-year growth.
 The latest numbers published by the Toronto Real Estate Board (TREB) show an average selling price of $620,106, an increase of 10.6 percent since this time last year.
 Average sale price for detached homes was $806,784, an increase of 14 percent year-over-year.

 TREB’s president, Paul Etherington, commented on the trend: “Strong year-over-year growth in home sales continued during the first half of March for most home types in the GTA, both in the City of Toronto and the surrounding regions.
 This suggests that households continue to view the purchase of a home as a quality long-term investment.
-But for a lack of low-rise listings in some neighbourhoods, it is quite possible that the number of sales could have been higher.”
+But for a lack of low-rise listings in some neighborhoods, it is quite possible that the number of sales could have been higher.”

 The status of Calgary’s housing market is a different story.
 Oil prices have taken a hit and the local economy is grinding to a halt, making many Calgarians nervous.